Truman Day

 Truman Day is a commemorative holiday to celebrate the birth of Harry S. Truman, the 33rd President of the United States.
-It is celebrated May 8 in Missouri as a state holiday, according to Missouri Revised Statutes Section 9-035 Public Holidays and nationally by the United States Democratic Party.
-Since Truman was the only president to come from Missouri, this day is special for this state.
-However, after the financial crisis of 2008–2010, there were unsuccessful moves by the state government to abolish the holiday.
+It is celebrated on May 8 in Missouri as a state holiday and nationally by the United States Democratic Party.
+Truman is the only U.S. President to come from Missouri, hence the significance to the state.
 For Missouri state employees, this is a paid holiday.